 Joey: Yea, why?

-Kit: We live in Florida, surrounded by water everywhere and you two don’t know how to swim.
+Kit: We live in Florida, surrounded by water, and you two don’t know how to swim.
 Even babies learn the basics of swimming.

 Lee: Oh, sorry.

-Lifeguard: (re-enters) Excuse me Miss Kit.
+Lifeguard: (re-enters) Excuse me, Miss Kit.
 I am starting a class on swimming basics and how to be safe in the water.
 Do you think these two could go with me to the class?

 Kit: I think that’s a great idea.
-Oh and I’ll be sure and tell our parents how I “rescued” you two.
+Oh, and I’ll be sure and tell our parents how I rescued you two.

 Lifeguard, Joey and Lee: (together) What??